ioccc-src/winner/faq.md

-Once the [IOCCC](https://www.ioccc.org/index.html#enter) closes, the judges will select the [winning entries](https://www.ioccc.org/years.html) announce them on the [@IOCCC mastodon feed](https://fosstodon.org/@ioccc), notify the winners via email using their previously registered email address, and upload the winning code to the [winner repo](https://github.com/ioccc-src/winner) which in turn will cause them to be displayed on the [IOCCC winning entries page](https://www.ioccc.org/years.html).
+Once the [IOCCC](https://www.ioccc.org/index.html#enter) closes, the judges will select the [winning entries](https://www.ioccc.org/years.html) announce them on the [@IOCCC mastodon feed](https://fosstodon.org/@ioccc), notify the authors of entries that won the IOCCC via email using their previously registered email address, and upload the winning code to the [winner repo](https://github.com/ioccc-src/winner) which in turn will cause them to be displayed on the [IOCCC winning entries page](https://www.ioccc.org/years.html).